 4.)
 Are Tablet Sales Helping Retail Sales at Starbucks?

-It seems to me that more people come into Starbucks and they are busy playing on their iPhone technology, Android technology, or tablet technology, computerGoogle technology.
-They are reading the news and minding their own business almost as if they are ignoring everyone else in the place.
-It used to be that people went to coffee shops to have a dialogue or discussion or get social interaction.
-Today people are going and sitting down, plugging into the free outlet and using the free Wi-Fi.
-They don’t seem to be doing a lot of talking, albeit some of them get on their cell phones and disrupt everyone else.
+It seems that more people come to Starbucks and are busy playing on their iPhone, Android, tablet, or computer Google technology.
+They are reading the news and minding their business, almost as if they ignore everyone else.
+People used to go to coffee shops to have a dialogue or discussion or get social interaction.
+Today people are sitting down, plugging into the free outlet, and using the free Wi-Fi.
+They don’t seem to be talking much, although some get on their cell phones and disrupt everyone else.

 5.)
 3-D Printers May Change Our Home Lives

-What I’m saying is this will be a paradigm shift and affect every industry all at once.
-If you think that future isn’t coming, believe me, it’s already in the pipeline and we already have 3-D Google technology printers in many high schools throughout the nation.
-Students are getting the idea of exactly what this Google technology can do for the future, and they are creating new applications for it.
+Further, the consumer will spend the most money on the materials sold in bulk, just as now people can almost get a free printer.
+Still, big money is made in the price of the ink they have to buy to keep it recharged; look at the prior decade of HP earnings as they are broken down in their annual shareholder’s reports.
+I’m saying this will be a paradigm shift and affect every industry all at once.
+If you think the future isn’t coming, it’s already in the pipeline, and we already have 3-D Google technology printers in many high schools nationwide.
+Students are getting the idea of exactly what this Google technology can do for the future and creating new applications for it.